lxwooxy/lxwooxy/README.md

     Stage management
     Production management

-I've been an Undergraduate teaching assistant and tutor for these classes since **January 2022**:
+I've been an undergraduate teaching assistant and tutor for these classes since **January 2022**:

     Introduction to Computer Science (Python, MIPS, C++) Programming Methods